Perth High Performance Centre: Basketball

 Perth High Performance Centre has twice been the home venue of the Perth Wildcats of the National Basketball League (NBL).
 The Wildcats first played at the venue between 1987 and 1989 and then returned for a second stint between 2002 and 2012.
 Known as Challenge Stadium during their second stint, the venue regularly attracted sell-out crowds of around 4,400 fans and was dubbed "The Jungle" due to its intimidating atmosphere.

 Perth High Performance Centre has also been the home venue of the Perth Lynx of the Women's National Basketball League (WNBL).
 The Lynx were based at the Superdrome in 1988 and 1989 as the Perth Breakers, and played at Challenge Stadium during the 2000–01 season.
+The WAIS Warriors of the State Basketball League (SBL) also played at the Superdrome in 1989.

 In 2024, the WA Government invested $1.6 million in upgrades to bring Perth HPC up to Level 1 FIBA certification ahead of the NBL's HoopsFest and to host Perth Lynx games during the 2024–25 WNBL season.
 The Lynx went on to play three games at Perth HPC during the 2024–25 season.

 On 11 February 2025, Perth High Performance Centre hosted the Wildcats' NBL Seeding Qualifier against the South East Melbourne Phoenix due to the unavailability of Perth Arena.
 It marked the Wildcats' first game at the venue since 2012.

 Perth HPC became the permanent home of the Perth Lynx for the 2025–26 WNBL season.

 Netball

 Beginning in 2008, the venue served as the main home court for the West Coast Fever in the Super Netball league.
 To the Fever, the venue was known as "The Cauldron".
 The Fever moved all their home matches to Perth Arena from 2019 onwards.
+In February 2026, the Fever will play a pre-season match at the Perth High Performance Centre, marking a return to the venue for the first time since 2018.